Sole Trader? You Need These Marketing Tips, Then!

 Being on a budget doesn’t necessarily mean you have to skimp on your marketing budget – you just have to be clever about where you put your money.
 A lot will depend on the nature of your business as to what you need, whether you require SEO for lawyers as part of setting up your own practice, or you need a website built for your company.
 You can bolster your marketing plan with a lot of thought and we’ve got five great ways you can do that for your plan next year!

 - Content Marketing: Sole traders can do more for their business profile by simply investing a little money into content marketing.
 You can create exciting content that is also compelling if you are a sole accountant, especially around the time to renew taxes.
-If you are working as a lawyer with your own practice, then you could write content that fits what you offer.
+If you are working as a criminal defense lawyer with your own practice, then you could write content that fits what you offer, which in this case is primarily about criminal cases.
 Customer engagement is so important and if you can do that while linking it back to your services, you’ll soar in your sole trader business.

 - Company Website: It takes about five seconds for a company to make a good impression and as everything is moving online, your website should pop.
 By adding a few more bells and whistles to your website, you can impress future clients and customers at once.
 Some of the whistles you can offer include live chat services, review platforms and a video explaining who you are and what you do.